 [message id] and One-Way Operations

 When sending a one-way message the SENDER could choose to ignore any possible response - for example, a fault.
-However, if the SENDER is interested in receiving those messages, the SENDER will need to include a [message id] property in the one-way message to ensure that the response can be successfully transmitted (see Formulating a Reply Message ).
+However, if the SENDER is interested in receiving those messages, the SENDER will need to include a [message id] property in the one-way message to ensure that the response can be successfully transmitted (see Section 3.4 of see Section 3.4 of [WSAddrCore] “Formulating a Reply Message”).

-R1163 When applying the processing rules defined by , if a related message lacks a [message id] property, the RECEIVER MUST generate a wsa:MessageAddressingHeaderRequired fault.
+R1163 When applying the processing rules defined by WS-Addressing 1.0 – Core [WSAddrCore], Section 3.4, if a related message lacks a [message id] property, the RECEIVER MUST generate a wsa:MessageAddressingHeaderRequired fault.
 CORE TESTABLE

 While the RECEIVER is under no obligation to transmit faults, including a [message id] property will provide the RECEIVER with sufficient information to generate a response if needed.